 Welcome to Company One Theatre’s Education page.
 In all of our education programming we use theatre as a means toward liberated expression, self-confidence, and cultural awareness.
 As actors, producers, and educators, we are committed to teaching and exposing students to theatre as a means of inspiring creative thinkers, producing well-rounded individuals and a future generation of artists.
-Read more about each of our programs, below, or visit the Stage One Blog for regular updates about the students, artists, and educators in Stage One.

 About Stage One